Effective Two-Stage Knowledge Transfer for Multi-Entity Cross-Domain Recommendation: Methodology

 \subsection{Target-Entity Model Fine-tuning}

-In the first stage, we train the MEM model with mixed data samples from both the source entity and the target entity.
-However, we notice that the number of data samples for the source entity is three times more than that of the target entity.
-This may result in the MEM being dominated by the source entity and may be sub-optimal if it is used for online serving.
-To overcome this issue, we introduce a second stage fine-tuning process: with the obtained MEM model from the first stage, we integrate the corresponding knowledge into a Target-Entity Model(TEM) for fine-tuning.
-By doing so, we may achieve better model performance.
+In the first stage, we train the MEM with mixed data samples from both the source and target entity.
+However, we notice that the number of data samples for the source entity is far more than that of the target entity.
+This will result in the MEM being dominated by the source entity and encounters the negative transfer problem~\cite{zhang2021survey}.
+To overcome this issue, we introduce a second stage fine-tuning process: we connect the TEM with the obtained MEM model from the first stage, and integrate the corresponding knowledge of MEM into the TEM for fine-tuning.
+By doing so, we can achieve better model performance.

-To be more specific, we freeze the parameters of MEM during the transfer of knowledge from MEM to TEM.
+To be more specific, we freeze the parameters of MEM during the second stage.
 Only target entity samples are required for TEM fine-tuning.
 To ensure that TEM keeps the entity-specific ability, we only transfer knowledge vectors with the same semantics.
-These include the user profile feature embedding vector, user behavior sequence vector, entity-shared feature embedding vector, and the user-entity interaction knowledge vector extracted by the CKE module.
+These include the user profile feature embedding vector, user behavior sequence vector, entity-shared feature embedding vector, and the user-entity cross knowledge vector extracted by the CKE module.